If you have any questions, please do not hesitate to contact our office,

 available for apartment residents.

-Meal plans may be selected and changed by written request anytime before
+Meal plans may be changed by submitting the

-the add/drop date, but no changes will be made thereafter.
-Fall meal
+semester, but no changes will be made thereafter.

 The date and time of the opening of the residence halls/apartments will